 by Hania Kuzbari

 What does it mean to be original?
 As a fine jewellery designer, this is a question I often ask myself.
 We live in a world of mass consumption, globalisation of arts and culture and accessible media.
 With each passing day, the risk of copying ideas becomes more and more common.

 We’re constantly scrolling on our phones and consuming new trends that fade as quickly as they came, especially in the fashion realm.
 The fast fashion industry has been growing at rates we can no longer keep up with.
 With this, it becomes easier and more convenient for labels to replicate ideas.
 As the industry continues to evolve, we must remember to be true to ourselves in order to achieve originality in everything we do.

-I’m often inspired by color.
-The art form of fusing different shades, contrasting colors and uncommonly paired materials is fascinating to me.
-Seamlessly blending original designs with colors, shapes and textures to represent culture and history is one way to ensure your designs are uniquely you.
-Although it can be challenging, experimenting with different metals, colors and gemstone cuts is what motivates me to create.
+I’m often inspired by colour.
+The art form of fusing different shades, contrasting colours and uncommonly paired materials is fascinating to me.
+Seamlessly blending original designs with colours, shapes and textures to represent culture and history is one way to ensure your designs are uniquely you.
+Although it can be challenging, experimenting with different metals, colours and gemstone cuts is what motivates me to create.
 The end result of the artistic journey is a harmonious piece that is meticulously designed.

 Creating pieces built on love, passion and honesty is key to being original.
 Since every individual has a story, not only is our art personal to us, but also the way we interpret others’ work.
 No matter how many new ideas are thrown into the fashion sphere or others try to replicate your designs, your work should forever be an embodiment of your own sentiments, memories and experiences.